 Soluble fiber also delays gastric emptying, which is the time it takes for a meal to leave the stomach and enter the small intestine.
-A small 2014 study suggests that this delay may help lower blood glucose levels after meals in people with type 2 diabetes.
+A small 2014 study suggests that this delay may help bring down blood glucose levels after meals in people with type 2 diabetes.

 Another study suggests that eating more soluble fiber may help reduce insulin resistance in healthy women.

 Intermittent fasting is a type of diet that focuses on the timing of meals rather than the specific foods in the diet.
 It may improve insulin sensitivity and reduce the risk of type 2 diabetes for certain people.

 A 2014 review investigated the effects of two types of intermittent fasting in overweight and obese adults:

 - Restricting calorie intake for 1–3 days per week and eating freely on the remaining days.

 - Alternating between fast days and feed days.
 People reduce their regular calorie intake by 75 percent on fast days and do not restrict their diet on feed days.

 As with a daily calorie-restricted diet, the researchers found that both types of intermittent fasting reduced insulin resistance.
 However, this type of eating had no meaningful effect on blood glucose levels.